 “I can still remember how I was awestruck by the beauty of Founders Chapel, especially the gold reredos, when I saw it for the first time,” she said.
 “During my years as a student, through graduation in 1986, Founders Chapel was the place to be on Sunday nights for Mass.
 This tradition has remained, still, after all of these years.”

 Founders Chapel is certainly a meaningful symbol of tradition for an academic institution founded in 1949 — 65 years ago — as the San Diego College for Women.
 Designed and planned by co-founder Mother Rosalie Clifton Hill, the chapel took 16 months to build.
 While the first classes occurred on Feb.
-11, 1952, the Italian botticino marble and altar didn’t arrive until September 1952.
-Bishop Charles Francis Buddy initially blessed the altar and presided over the first mass in an unfinished Founders Chapel on Sept.
+11, 1952, the Italian botticino marble altar didn’t arrive until September 1952.
+Bishop Charles Francis Buddy initially blessed the altar and presided at the first Mass in an unfinished Founders Chapel on Sept.
 25, 1952.

 But it wasn’t until Feb.
 2, 1954 — 60 years ago — that the dedication ceremony of the completed Founders Chapel took place.
-More than 500 people attended the Feast of the Purification of the Blessed Virgin and Solemn Pontifical Mass.
+More than 500 people attended the Feast of the Purification of the Blessed Virgin Mary and Solemn Pontifical Mass.
 It was part of a three-day celebration that included the consecration of the altar.

 Sixty years later, Founders Chapel still offers the campus community and all visitors an authentic and active connection to history.